RetroPie/pifba/readme.txt

 'escape'         Quit
 }}}

+Additionally to quit with the joystick you can press SELECT+START.

 The joystick layout defaults to Saitek P380 button layout.

-Additionally to quit with the joystick you can press SELECT+START.

-All controls are configurable by editing the "pifba.cfg" file.
+All controls are configurable by editing the "fba2x.cfg" file.

 The frontend displays the list of ROMS in the following colours:
 RED = missing